|

 Fig.1.
 Symbol of the Johnson_bin_8bit converter. |

-You can solve the circuit in several steps, adding a few lines of code each time to develop and test immediately.
-And also the features can be added in phases:
+You will solve the circuit in several steps, adding a few lines of code each time to develop and test immediately to debug any error before adding more code.
+For instance:

-- step #1 read only E and monitor its current value in a watch window.
+- step #1 read only E and monitor its current value var_E in a watch window.

 - step #4 complete the truth table and the project.

-Copy and adapt a circuit from any of the previous projects (LAB9) and name it Enc_12_4.pdsprj.
+Copy and adapt a circuit from any of the LAB9 projects and name it Johnson_bin_8bit.pdsprj.
 Assign pins to inputs and outputs accordingly to one of the following options (your instructior will tell you which):

 Pin assignment option #2: